bezi/gitorial/README.md

 # gitorial

 ## Installation
-If you want, like, explanations (i.e., you don't just believe that I speak the truth), you can read [here][getting-started] for more information.
+If you want, like, explanations for what's going on in this setup (i.e., you don't just believe that I speak the truth), you can read [here][getting-started] for more information.

 We're using python 3.4, so make sure you have it.